jcmf/glulx-strings/README.md

 here at the end.
 Might remove it later, or not.
 You would run this with `coffee -l`, I suppose.
-Hmm, so, how do we check whether we're being invoked directly as a node.js script, as opposed to being required by someone else's script?
+Hmm, so, how do we check whether we're being invoked directly as a node.js script, as opposed to being `require`d by someone else's script?
 Right:

     if module? and module is require?.main
       fs = require 'fs'